Nikāya Buddhism and Early Chan - A Different Meditative Paradigm - Grzegorz Polak

 Description

-Chapter eight argues that in the paradigm present in Nikāya and early Chan texts there are crucial meditative factors which cannot be developed by directly practicing them.
-They must rather naturally occur to an individual.
+Chapter 8 argues that in the paradigm present in Nikāya and early Chan texts there are crucial meditative factors which cannot be developed by directly practising them.
+Rather, they must naturally occur to an individual.
 It is claimed in the chapter that their occurrence is not a chance event, but follows its own specific but implicit logic and is dependent on a set of various conditions, including being in a particular existential situation.
 The chapter discusses the significance of various paradoxes connected with meditation, such as the fact that the search for spiritual achievement can be detrimental to meditative success.
-The final part of the chapter analyzes some differences in approach between Nikāya and early Chan texts.
+The final part of the chapter analyses some differences in approach between Nikāya and early Chan texts.

 Notify A Colleague